 Ed Sheeran denounces anti-abortion campaigners

-Singer-songwriter says ‘Small Bump’ is not about abortion and he has not given approval for its use
+Singer-songwriter says ‘Small Bump’ is not about abortion and he has not approved its use

 Ed Sheeran: “I have not given approval for this use, and it does not reflect what the song is about.”
 Photograph Nick Bradshaw